mbari-org/m3-quickstart/README.md

 ### Next Steps

 1. Open a browser to <http://localhost> to verify that things are working.
 2. Run the _VARS Knowledgebase_ application.
 The first time it's run it will ask you to create an admin account.
-It will be located in `temp/apps`.
+It will be located in `m3-quickstart/temp/apps`.
 3. Register your first video with VARS.
-You can use any video with a URL or you can put them in `temp/media` and browse to it (e.g. <http://localhost>).
+You can use any video with a URL or you can put them in `m3-quickstart/temp/media` and browse to it (e.g. <http://localhost>).
 Once you have a URL use `bin/vars_register_media.sh` to register it in the VARS Video Asset Manager.
 4. Download [VARS Annotation](https://github.com/mbari-media-management/vars-annotation/releases) and configure it as described [here](https://docs.mbari.org/vars-annotation/setup/).

 Any computer on you network can connect to the VARS services you're running.
-You can annotated from other machines on your network.
+You can annotate from other machines on your network.

 ### Clean up

-If you want to shutdown the M3/VARS software stack, run `bin/docker_stop.sh`.
+If you want to shutdown the M3/VARS software stack, run `m3-quickstart/bin/docker_stop.sh`.

 ## Details